America’s Most Unusual Spite Houses

 Alexandria, VA 22314

-Occupying a narrow space in Old Town Alexandria, the Hollensbury House is frequently known as America’s skinniest.
+The Hollensbury House is frequently known as America’s skinniest, occupying a narrow space in Old Town Alexandria.
 That’s because this historic home measures just 7 feet 6 inches wide.
-In fact, it’s so narrow that many visitors with extended arms will pose in front to reach either end.
-Prior to its completion in 1830, this was an alley next to the home of John Hollensbury.
+It’s so narrow that many visitors with extended arms will pose in front to reach either end.
+Before its completion in 1830, this was an alley next to the home of John Hollensbury.
 Not only did the alley attract loiterers but also horse-drawn wagons that damaged his adjoining brick walls.
-In light of this, Hollensbury bought the alley and built it as an extension to his home.
-In the years since, the Hollensbury House has been under private ownership.
+In light of this, Hollensbury bought the alley and built it as an extension of his home, and in the years since the Hollensbury House has been under private ownership.

 Miracle House